Geta (c.189 - 211 AD)

-Publius Septimius Geta was born on March 7, 189 at Mediolanuni.
+Publius Septimius Geta was born on 7 March 189 AD at Mediolanuni.
 He was the second son of emperor Septimius Severus.

 Geta was named after Severus' father and was only eleven months younger than his brother, Caracalla.
 During the civil wars that established Severus as emperor, Emperor Severus used the young Caracalla to solidify popular support by changing the older son's name to connect the boy to the Antonine dynasty and by giving Caracalla the titles first of Caesar, then Augustus.
 Caracalla was increasingly being treated as the successor, while Geta was being treated as the spare.
 Geta however was eventually given the title Caesar by his father and publicly promoted.